neoburger/neoburger.github.io/strategy.md

 In this article:

-- amount of *NEO* is a positive real number instead of positive integers while *NEO* is a indivisible token.
+- amount of *NEO* is a positive real number instead of a positive integer while *NEO* is a indivisible token.
 - reward coefficients are constants while actually they can be changed by moving candidate's rank up or down.

 ## The Problem